DelroyGayle/TIMELINESP1/README.md

 **Images**

-To the best of my knowledge, all images used are either Public Domain or pertain to an applicable Creative Commons (CC) licence.
+To the best of my knowledge, all images used are either Public Domain or pertain to an applicable Creative Commons (CC) licence. sirmium.jpg: The picture of "A scale model of Sirmium in Sremska Mitrovica, Serbia" is by Carole Raddato from FRANKFURT, Germany - Sirmium, Pannonia Inferior, Serbia, CC BY-SA 2.0.

+**Bugs**

+Longer timeline titles such as " Melito promulgates deicide - 'God is murdered!' " were not being displayed correctly on mobile screens; therefore I used
+'''
+@media (max-width: 480px) {
+  .timeline h3 {
+    font-size: 11px;
+  }
+}
+'''
+to fix this.